casterbyte/MITMonster/README.md

 # MITMonster

-A monster cheatsheet on MITM attacks
+A monster cheatsheet on MITM attacks (New version in WIP)

 ![](/images/mitmonster-cover.png)